AI Workshop: learn to build apps with AI →

 })

-Any function passed as the setImmediate() argument is a callback that’s executed in the next iteration of the event loop.
+The function passed to setImmediate() is a callback that runs in the next iteration of the event loop.

 How is setImmediate() different from setTimeout(() => {}, 0) (passing a 0ms timeout), and from process.nextTick()?

-A function passed to process.nextTick() is going to be executed on the current iteration of the event loop, after the current operation ends.
-This means it will always execute before setTimeout and setImmediate.
+A function passed to process.nextTick() runs on the current iteration of the event loop, after the current operation ends.
+It therefore runs before setTimeout and setImmediate.

 A setTimeout() callback with a 0ms delay is very similar to setImmediate().
 The execution order will depend on various factors, but they will be both run in the next iteration of the event loop.